kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-21-Rou-Jia-Bing,-Beijing-Yogurt,-and-Liang-Pi-(You-Want-to-Eat-These).md

 ---
 layout: post
-title: Day 5&#58; Rou Jia Bing, Beijing Yogurt, and Liangpi&#58; You Want to Eat These
+title: Beijing&#58; Rou Jia Bing, Beijing Yogurt, and Liangpi&#58; You Want to Eat These
 ---

 Location: Beijing, China